Frazz by Jef Mallett for July 17, 2020

 21. Missing large

-Carollouise1 Premium Member about 4 years ago
+Carollouise1 Premium Member over 4 years ago

 Having lived through two power outages that have lasted several days I am thankful to have had a battery operated radio, battery operated flashlights and battery operated clocks because with two of those things I at least could stay somewhat in touch with the world.
 I also have added some battery operated lamps to that collection.
 I see batteries for sale at most of the stores I shop at so I don’t think we are ever going to live in a society that doesn’t require them.